Skip to the content.

 ggvenn(sig_genes, auto_scale = TRUE)

-However, if you want to include the number of genes that were identified as not significant in both DESeq2 and FindMarkers, , we can similarly make a barplot to count each significance category.
-You may notice that we have a few genes that are listed as NA, which is the result of DESeq2 filtering genes as was discussed earlier.
+Next, we can break that overlap into a barplot.
+The benefit of this visualization is that we can include the number of genes that were identified as not significant in both DESeq2 and FindMarkers.
+Here, we also categorize genes that are listed as NA, which is the result of DESeq2 filtering genes as was discussed earlier.

 ggplot(dge, aes(x=sig, fill=sig)) +